 - Skim any fat from the liquid, then return the Dutch oven to the stovetop on medium-low heat.
 Return the shredded beef to the pot, along with the oregano sprigs, tomato sauce, and a pinch of sugar.
 Bring to a rapid simmer, then reduce heat to low and simmer 45 minutes or until vegetables are fork-tender.
 Taste and season with additional salt if needed.
 Remove oregano sprigs and bay leaves before serving.

 - Serve with crusty french bread!
+Delicious over mashed potatoes.

 Love it?
 Pin it!